splunk/public-o11y-docs/get-started/service-description.rst

 Data retention
 -------------------------------------------------------------

-When you send data to Splunk Observability Cloud, it is ingested and stored during a period of time that varies depending on the product and type of contract.
+When you send data to Splunk Observability Cloud, it is ingested and stored for a period of time that varies depending on the product and type of contract.
 See :ref:`data-o11y` for more information.

 .. _sd-subscriptions: